About Morrison County

 Property & Public Records

-The Morrison County Recorder's Office maintains land and property records for the county, located at 213 1st Avenue SE, Little Falls, MN 56345.
-The Recorder can be contacted at (320) 632-2951 and operates under the authority of Minnesota Statutes Chapter 386.
+Morrison County Recorder's Office maintains land and property records for Morrison County, located at 213 1st Avenue SE, Little Falls, MN 56345.
+The Recorder can be contacted through the office operates under the authority of Minnesota Statutes Chapter 386.
 The Recorder's Office is responsible for recording and preserving real estate documents including warranty deeds, quit claim deeds, mortgages, mortgage satisfactions, liens, mechanic's liens, judgments, easements, plat maps, and certificates of real estate value.

-- The office maintains an online search portal accessible through the county website, allowing users to search recorded documents by name, parcel number, document type, or date range.
+- The office maintains an online search portal accessible through Morrison County website, allowing users to search recorded documents by name, parcel number, document type, or date range.

 - Many counties in Minnesota contract with private vendors for online access; Morrison County provides document images and indexing through its system.